thoresonjd/opengl-sandbox/SETUP.md

 # Setup

 This file outlines the steps necessary for the creation of this project repository.

-## Steps
+## Initializing Project Repository

 - Create an empty repository on GitHub
 - Create an empty C++ project with Visual Studio